ynput/ayon-documentation/website/docs/artist_hosts_hiero.md

 1. Merge all tracks which supposed to be one and they are multiply only because of editor's style
 2. Rename tracks to follow basic structure > if only one layer then `main` in case of multiple layer (elements) for one shot then `main`, and other elements for example: `bg`, `greenscreen`, `fg01`, `fg02`, `display01`, etc. please avoid using [-/_.,%&*] or spaces.
 These names will be later used in *subset* name creation as `{family}{trackName}` so for example **plateMain** or **plateFg01**
 3. Define correct `Set Media Color Transform` at all clips as those will be also published to metadata and used for later loading with correct color transformation.
-4. Reviewable video material which you wish to be used as preview videos on any supported Project manager platform (Ftrack) has to be added ideally to track named **review**.
+4. Reviewable video material which you wish to be used as preview videos on any supported Projec manager platform (Ftrack) has to be added ideally to track named **review**.
 This can be offline edit used as reference video for 2D/3D artists.
-This video material can be edited to fit length of **main** timeline track or it cand be one long video clip under all clips in **main** track, because ayon will trim this to appropriate length with use of FFMPEG.
+This video material can be edited to fit length of **main** timeline track or it cand be one long video clip under all clips in **main** track, because AYON will trim this to appropriate length with use of FFMPEG.
 Please be avare we only support MP4(h264) or JPG sequence at the moment.

 <div class="col--6 markdown">